-For UI claims last week by industry, Services, which typically accounts for most claims, totaled only 32 percent.
-Manufacturing and Construction (highest at 35 percent) both fell.
+For UI claims last week by industry, Services, which typically accounts for most claims, accounted for 44 percent of all claims, while Manufacturing accounted for 23 percent of all claims.

 NOTE: Employment (nonfarm payroll) - A count of all persons who worked full- or part-time or received pay from a nonagricultural employer for any part of the pay period which included the 12th of the month.
 Because this count comes from a survey of employers, persons who work for two different companies would be counted twice.
 Therefore, nonfarm payroll employment is really a count of the number of jobs, rather than the number of persons employed.
 Persons may receive pay from a job if they are temporarily absent due to illness, bad weather, vacation, or labor-management dispute.
 This count is based on where the jobs are located, regardless of where the workers reside, and is therefore sometimes referred to as employment "by place of work."
 Nonfarm payroll employment data are collected and compiled based on the Current Employment Statistics (CES) survey, conducted by the Vermont Department of Labor.
 This count was formerly referred to as nonagricultural wage and salary employment.